Guest400123064/just-config-mixin/README.md

 # YACM - Yet Another Config Mixin

-A simple, standalone configuration management package inspired by the `ConfigMixin` class from the diffusers library.
-YACM provides an easy way to manage configuration objects with automatic serialization, CLI argument parsing, and more.
+A lightweight configuration management library for machine learning and experimentation.
+YACM provides a `ConfigMixin` class that can be mixed into your model classes, training pipelines, and experiment managers to automatically handle configuration serialization and management.

 ## Features

-- 🔧 **Easy Configuration Management**: Define configuration classes that automatically handle parameter registration
+- 🔗 **Mixin Pattern**: Add configuration management to any class (models, trainers, data loaders)
-- 💾 **Save/Load Functionality**: Serialize configurations to/from JSON files
+- 💾 **Save/Load**: Automatic JSON serialization of configurations with type preservation
-- 🖥️ **CLI Integration**: Automatically generate command-line arguments from configuration classes
+- 🔒 **Immutable Configs**: FrozenDict ensures configuration consistency after creation
-- 🔒 **Immutable Configs**: FrozenDict ensures configuration immutability after creation
+- 🎯 **Type-Aware**: Handles complex types including paths, lists, and nested dictionaries
-- 🎯 **Type-Aware**: Automatic type inference for CLI arguments based on type hints
+- ⚡ **Decorator Support**: `@register_to_config` decorator for automatic parameter registration
-- 🔗 **Decorator Support**: `@register_to_config` decorator for automatic parameter registration
+- 🧪 **ML-Focused**: Designed for model configurations, hyperparameters, and experiment tracking

 ## Installation